Life, Animated-2016

 Autism is still a baffling disease to many people (myself included) since I know nobody personally who is afflicted with it and, before watching this documentary had many questions.

-The production is based on a 2014 novel, written by journalist Ron Suskind, entitled Life, Animated: A Story of Sidekicks, Heroes, and Autism, in which Ron tells the story of his son Owen and how Disney films helped him communicate with the outside world.
+The production is based on a 2014 novel, Life, Animated: A Story of Sidekicks, Heroes, and Autism, written by journalist Ron Suskind.
+Ron tells the story of his son Owen and how Disney films helped him communicate with the outside world.

-The documentary, however, is told from Owen’s perspective, through childhood years into adulthood.
+The documentary, however, is told from Owen’s perspective, from childhood to adulthood.
 The story incorporates not only Owen’s challenges with autism, but also his love life, relationship with his brother and parents, and various other autistic people he has come to bond with.

-He also was fortunate enough to be invited to Paris, France to speak at a conference.
+He was fortunate to be invited to Paris, France to speak at a conference.

 How Owen, an energetic and “normal” three-year-old, suddenly shrunk into himself and away from the rest of the world is mysterious, but also how autism works.